Achievable logoAchievable logo

 Pro Tips:

 • Always use names in your stories.
 For example, if you are telling a story about your Aunt Kathryn, call her Aunt Kathryn rather than “my aunt.”
-This builds the world of your storytelling.
-If you don’t feel comfortable saying the real names, make up fake ones.
+This helps your story feel specific and real.
+If you don’t feel comfortable using real names, make up fake ones.

 • Use short sentences.
-You cannot control how brilliant you sound to the audience, but you can control how clear you sound.
+You can’t control how brilliant you sound to the audience, but you can control how clear you sound.
 Focus on clarity, not on sounding smart.
 Short sentences help.

 • Don’t skip out on story details that will help the audience connect with your writing.
 Not giving enough information in the stories is a common problem test-takers have when writing the ACT essay.